 The Estate’s portfolio includes 125 residential properties and 140 business premises, ranging from 100 sq. ft. to 150,000 sq. ft. and comprises offices, studios, workshops, warehouses, industrial and manufacturing space, all with ample car parking and close to major transport links, and in turn employing over 1000 people on site.

-Other commercial opportunities include farming & grazing land, fishing, serviced offices, hot-desking, virtual office space, meeting room hire with catering facilities, TV, film and photography location services, events and its own country pub, restaurant and luxury B&B The Bell at Alderminster.
+Other commercial opportunities include farming & grazing land, fishing, serviced offices, hot-desking, virtual office space, meeting room hire with catering facilities and TV, film and photography location services.

 Alscot Park is not open for public viewing, but on occasions the house and garden open for exclusive tours, charity events and business seminars.